 The soil that makes a plant vital makes us healthy.

-How to grow broccoli that develops its full sulforaphane potential — with zeolite, paramagnetic basalt, AM+PLUS microorganisms and Greenpower Calcium — we show in the next blog post.
+How to grow broccoli that develops its full sulforaphane potential – with zeolite, paramagnetic basalt, AM+PLUS microorganisms, and Grünkraft Calcium – we'll show you in the next blog post.

-What connects all our superfood articles — why soil health and human health are inseparable — in the article on minerals and damaged soils.
+What connects all our superfood articles – why soil health and human health are inseparable – in the article about minerals and broken soils.

 Measure the Brix value yourself – instructions and Reams table – Brix article.